TilmanLudewigtHaufe/GraphAugmented-Legal-RAG/README.md

 ## Introduction

-Welcome to my project, a specialized application tailored for the analysis and visualization of complex relationships in German legal texts.
-My endeavor integrates advanced natural language processing and graph theory to provide a structured and interactive representation of legal documents.
-The project is divided into two key phases: the construction of a knowledge graph and its application in a Retrieval-Augmented Generation (RAG) system for enriched language model responses by grounding it in a domain specific area of legal expertise.
+This project represents a focused endeavor in the realm of computational legal studies, where we combine methodologies from natural language processing (NLP), network theory, and machine learning to analyze German legal texts.
+At its core, the project is structured into two principal components: the generation of a domain-specific knowledge graph and the application of this graph within a Retrieval-Augmented Generation (RAG) system to enhance language model responses.

 ## Objectives